minprog/cs50x/mario/less/index.md

 ## Pseudocode

-First, create a new directory (i.e., folder) called `mario` inside of your `pset1` directory, by executing
+First, create a new directory (i.e., folder) called `mario` inside of your `problems` directory, by executing

     ~/ $ mkdir ~/problems/mario